Fitting for Length

 -

-The visual sizing-up approach, common in many pro shops and most
+The visual sizing-up approach, common in many pro

 golfing "department stores".
 This involves no more than looking at the